 - Special events: entry and exit.

 - Other activities occur each "time step", until a transition occurs.

 - Entry and exit not re-triggered.

 Example: Maintenance Tracking

-- Customers send products for maintenance. - Maintenance tracking function notes current stage of maintenance process for each customer. - Transition path determined by a set of rules. - States = stages of process. - Transitions shows paths through process. - Model only what software tracks and controls!
+- Customers send products for maintenance. - Maintenance tracking notes current stage of process. - Model only what software tracks and controls!